AnshDeep24/Clock-UI/README.md

 # Clock-UI
-I have created the analog watch using html css and js .
+I have created the analog watch using html css and pure javascript,Ucan make pr to make chnages with some new designs.
 Here is the link of the clock i have created just once check it ..  https://anshdeep24.github.io/Clock-UI/